-Managing your real estate license with the Texas Appraiser Licensing and Certification Board (TALCB) and the Texas Real Estate Commission (TREC) is about to get even easier.
+Managing your license with the Texas Appraiser Licensing and Certification Board (TALCB) is getting easier.
 The agency is developing a new license management system called the Real Estate and Appraiser License Management Portal, or REALM Portal.
 The REALM Portal will help prospective and current license holders go paperless and apply for or manage real estate licenses all online, 24/7.
 You'll also be able to:

 - Save and return to your application when you're ready.